 with both industry and academic training.
 I obtained my B.S. in Computer Science

 and am striving for my Ph.D. in Computational Science—Bioinformatics.

-at San Diego State University where I am involved in modeling bacteria metabolism, bioinformatics tool development, genomics and metagenomics research,
+at San Diego State University where I was involved in modeling bacteria metabolism, bioinformatics tool development, genomics and metagenomics research,

 and all-around data analysis.
-At SDSU, I work and collaborate closely with many students and faculty across the microbiology and ecology departments.
+At SDSU, I collaborated closely with many students and faculty across the microbiology and ecology departments.

 My passion for learning, creatively solving problems, and helping others arises from my curiosity of natural and complex systems found in the world.
 My origins in